jugglinmike/command-the-command-line/src/material/command-invocation/index.md

 There's more to invocation than just options and arguments, though!

 The command prompt we've been using is provided by a program called a "shell."
-When you enter text into the prompt, the shell is responsible for determining wrangling together all the necessary executables, options, and/or files.
+When you enter text into the prompt, the shell is responsible for wrangling together all the necessary executables, options, and/or files.
 This is why it is sometimes referred to as "the interpreter."

 ---